jzlung/boardgames/README.md

 ## FEATURES TO COME
 * game entry pages
-  - better UI than bgg
-	- link to forum for that game
 * collect emails
 * articles network
 * user profile pages
-	- collection
-	- ratings
-	- later on: what games they "learned more" about
 * forums
 * deals
 * send mail to users to notify them of deals, games they might like (based on their collection and liked games), articles, events, local game stores